Tedmcm/API_PLAID_ALPACA/README.md

 ### Financial Report

-In this section, you will compile a financial report to demo your calculations to the Consumer App Team.
-The report should be written as a markdown file and include the following sections:
+In this section, I compiled a financial report to demo my calculations to the Consumer App Team.
+The report was written as a markdown file and included the following sections:

 1. **Budget Analysis:** Summarize the transaction data from the budget analysis and include images for each chart and table produced.